shazaelmorsh/Server-Client-chat-/README.md

-Server client application
+Server/client application

-chat applications using sockets
+chat app between multiple clients and a server using TCP socket in java